JohnPaulinePineda/Portfolio_Project_54/docs/index.md

 [Imbalanced Class Learning](http://appliedpredictivemodeling.com/) refers to the process of building and training models to predict a dichotomous categorical response in scenarios where the two classes are not equally represented in the dataset.
 This imbalance can cause challenges in training machine learning models, leading to biased predictions that favor the majority class or misleading estimation of model performance using the accuracy metric.
 Several strategies can be employed to effectively handle class imbalance including resampling, class weighting, cost-sensitive learning, and choosing appropriate metrics. in effect, models can be trained to perform well on both the minority and majority classes, ensuring more reliable and fair predictions.

 [Regularization Methods](http://appliedpredictivemodeling.com/), in the context of binary classification using Logistic Regression, are primarily used to prevent overfitting and improve the model's generalization to new data.
 Overfitting occurs when a model is too complex and learns not only the underlying pattern in the data but also the noise.
 This leads to poor performance on unseen data.
 Regularization introduces a penalty for large coefficients in the model, which helps in controlling the model complexity.
 In Logistic Regression, this is done by adding a regularization term to the loss function, which penalizes large values of the coefficients.
 This forces the model to keep the coefficients small, thereby reducing the likelihood of overfitting.
 Addiitonally, by penalizing the complexity of the model through the regularization term, regularization methods also help the model generalize better to unseen data.
 This is because the model is less likely to overfit the training data and more likely to capture the true underlying pattern.

+[Streamlit](https://streamlit.io/) is an open-source Python library that simplifies the creation and deployment of web applications for machine learning and data science projects.
+It allows developers and data scientists to turn Python scripts into interactive web apps quickly without requiring extensive web development knowledge.
+Streamlit seamlessly integrates with popular Python libraries such as Pandas, Matplotlib, Plotly, and TensorFlow, allowing one to leverage existing data processing and visualization tools within the application.
+Streamlit apps can be easily deployed on various platforms, including Streamlit Community Cloud, Heroku, or any cloud service that supports Python web applications.

 ## 1.1.
 Data Background <a class="anchor" id="1.1"></a>